fpscloud/Identity-Authentication/README.md

 **Resource URL** - `#POST` - https://authservice.fpsinc.com/api/v2/{tenant_id}/identity/passcode/config

-**Description:** Create new passcode configuration which will be used in the client create and verify APIs, the User can configure the following parameters, Expiry time in Seconds, Pass Phrase mode (system/manual), Allowed characters (Numeric, Alphabets, Alphanumeric) & Character length.
+**Description:** Create a new passcode configuration which will be used in the client create and verify APIs, the User can configure the following parameters, Expiry time in Seconds, Pass Phrase mode (system/manual), Allowed characters (Numeric, Alphabets, Alphanumeric) & Character length.
 The Phrase can be set to system or manual.
 If set to system, auto-generated Pass Phrase will be returned while calling the Trust API.

 * **Sample Input:**